FoldingSpace/enfolding/distance-demo.md

 ### Additional grey grid renders
+Here are a few extra renders from the grey grid example.
 #### 2D render with no distance changes
 ![2D-normal](graphics/distance-tutorial/2D-normal.png)
 #### 2D render with distance set to zero